 “Ah huh.”
 Great, let’s play counselor – not.
 “What about a friend?”

 Duh, don’t we all.
 “We’re open on the weekend where our best staff pander to people.”

 “Oh, goody.”
 She clapped baring her white teeth in joy.

 “Yay.”
 Not.
 But it was part of the job.
 “Listen, honey,” –yes let’s play it up the expected way- “get your girlfriends and a photo to meet with our stylist, and she’ll be able to dote all over you, doll-face.
 She’s just lovely.”
 He paid his mother a fortune to deal with customers he hated.

 Again, he sniffed.
 Side-glanced the crawling clock, counting the minutes until his next snort of powdered magic.

 “You look stoned.”

 “The red eyes and constant sniffling.
-The clock watching, chewing at your bottom lip, and drinking gallons of water.
+The clock-watching, chewing on your bottom lip, and drinking gallons of water.
 I know the signs.
-You,” as she pointed her chipped fingernail, “are an addict!”
+You…” pointing her chipped fingernail at him, “are an addict!”